-It’s important to make sure you meet HMRC’s conditions, as if you take ill health retirement without doing so, you will find yourself with a hefty tax bill when you take your pension before the age of 55.
+It’s important to make sure you meet HMRC’s conditions, as if you take ill health early retirement without doing so, you will find yourself with a hefty tax bill if you take your pension before the age of 55.

 The HMRC’s conditions are as follows: